 My Grandma Eldred’s Easter cactus

-Since Easter has just passed, I thought I’d share a picture of my Easter cactus, which once belonged to my Grandma Eldred.
+Since Easter season is here, (the Cadbury eggs are in the stores!)
+I thought I’d share a picture of my Easter cactus, which once belonged to my Grandma Eldred.

 My grandma’s Easter cactus 2011